E0217-ESDCS/ESDCS_EDA_TOOLS/README.md

 lsb_release -a
 ```

-(Mandatory : Please refer Annexure A for required folders)
+(Mandatory: Please refer to Annexure A for the required folders)

 #### Notes